-Staff at the The Hundred of Hoo Academy recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as being abusive or harmful.
+Staff at The Hundred of Hoo Academy recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as being abusive or harmful.
 This should not prevent staff from having professional curiosity and speaking to a DSL if they have any concerns about a child.

-Staff at The Hundred of Hoo academy will determine how best to build trusted relationships with children, young people and parents/carers which facilitate appropriate professional communication in line with existing and relevant policies, for example, our staff Code of Conduct and pupil/student behaviour policies.
+Staff at The Hundred of Hoo Academy will determine how best to build trusted relationships with children, young people and parents/carers which facilitate appropriate professional communication in line with existing and relevant policies, for example, our behaviour policies

-2.4 Children and young people
+2.4 Children

-Children and young people have a right to:
+Children have a right to:

-- Feel safe, be listened to, and have their wishes and feelings taken into account. - Confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - Contribute to the development of Academy Safeguarding policies. - Receive help from a trusted adult. - Learn how to keep themselves safe, including online.
+- Feel safe, be listened to, and have their wishes and feelings taken into account. - Confidently report abuse, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - · Receive help from a trusted adult. - Learn how to keep themselves safe, including online

-2.5 Parents and carers
+2.5 Parents and Carers

-Parents/carers have a responsibility to:
+Parents/Carers have a responsibility to:

-- Understand and adhere to the relevant The Hundred of Hoo Academy policies and procedures. - Talk to their children about safeguarding issues and support the Academy in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm, including online. - Seek help and support from the Academy or other agencies.
+- Understand and adhere to any relevant setting policies and procedures. - Talk to their children about safeguarding issues and support the setting in their safeguarding approaches. - Identify behaviours which could indicate that their child is at risk of harm including online. - Seek help and support from the setting or other agencies.